ibm-cloud-docs/devsecops-alm/devsecops-alm-release-notes.md

 ```

 Minor changes

-1) The original default name for the `ci_signing_key_secret_name` has been updated to `signing-key`
+*  The original default name for the `ci_signing_key_secret_name` has been updated to `signing-key`.
-2) CRA Auto-Remediation is now on by default
+*  CRA Auto-Remediation is now on by default.
-3) The set up for bringing your own sample app has been simplified and for cases where the sample app resides in Git or the IBM hosted Git Repos and Issue tracking, it will automatically calculate the provider setting for you.
+*  The set up for bringing your own sample app has been simplified and for cases where the sample app resides in Git or the IBM hosted Git Repos and Issue tracking, it will automatically calculate the provider setting for you.
 They can still be explicitly set.
-The require variables are now only `app_repo_existing_url`, `app_repo_branch` and `app_repo_git_token_secret_name` if a Git token is required to access the repository
+The require variables are now only `app_repo_existing_url`, `app_repo_branch` and `app_repo_git_token_secret_name` if a Git token is required to access the repository.

 ## 21 June 2024
 {: #devsecops-alm-june2024}